10. NATO Form 302

 • That designated customs office shall retain one copy and shall return the second copy to the customs office responsible for customs formalities and controls pertaining to the NATO forces which dispatch the goods or on whose behalf the goods are being dispatched.

-10.3.2 Pre-authentication of forms by the CCTO
+Pre-authentication of forms by the NATO Team at the CCTO

-The CCTO will:
+The NATO Team at the CCTO will:

-• sign the forms in the appropriate box in the first row of the ‘Part Reserved For Customs’ table on the rear of the form
+• sign the forms in the appropriate box in the first row of the ‘Part Reserved for Customs’ table on the rear of the form

 • maintain a record of the forms issued to each NATO unit including the quantity of documents issued and both the customs CTC Transit number and the corresponding pre-printed serial number of each form